 Everybody loves a good spicy bowl of chili for some warmth when winter comes around.
-You can now enjoy it even more with the occasional cornbread croutons.
-They add amazing texture to the already creamy dish, making it so much more filling and satisfying.
+And these occasional cornbread croutons are one of the best pairings to improve your chili.
+They add amazing texture and make it so much more filling and satisfying.

 There are endless ways to make chili, with different ingredient combinations for you to try out.
 The taste can range from a mild simmer of aromas to intense hotness.
 No matter what you choose, croutons are always a great addition because of how complementary in flavor they are.

 Buttermilk is a fermented drink that is thicker than regular milk.
-It has a very distinctive rich and creamy taste with a slightly sour undertone.
-Turning it into soup may sound like a strange idea at first, but once you taste just how delicious this soup is, you will change your mind.
+It has a distinctively rich and creamy taste with a slightly sour undertone.
+This dish using buttermilk may seem strange at first, but once you taste it, you will change your mind.

-The soup itself can be eaten hot or cold, so it’s a lovely treat regardless of the weather.
+The soup can be eaten cold and hot, so it’s a lovely treat regardless of the weather.
 Its tangy and creamy taste is an excellent base for any other extra ingredient.
-The added cornbread brings a special crispness to the dish, making it a lot more wholesome and filling.
+The added cornbread brings a special crispness to the dish, making it much more wholesome and filling.